luloxi/PunkSociety/README.md

 - **Search**: By address or username
 - **Notification system**
 - **Integrate The Graph to index activity** and save RPC calls (Reference: [Bootstrap a Full Stack Modern dapp using the Scaffold-ETH CLI and Subgraph Extension](https://siddhantk08.hashnode.dev/bootstrap-a-full-stack-modern-dapp-using-the-scaffold-eth-cli-and-subgraph-extension) | [The Graph tool for creating a subgraph](https://thegraph.com/docs/en/developing/creating-a-subgraph/))
-- Enable audio, video and links with preview type of posts.
-- **Individual post viewer**

 ## 🍀 Phase 3 (Incentivized socials)